DanonymousCoder/Random-quotes-generator/README.md

 ## Contributing

 Contributions are welcome!
 Feel free to open an issue or submit a pull request.
+For the guidelines, check out [Contributing  Guidelines](CONTRIBUTING.md)

 ## Contributors